maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

      *
      * Uses the singleton IgniteClient from IgniteConnection.
      *
-     * Uses the Catalog API instead of SQL to create tables, which avoids
-     * SQL parsing issues and provides better type safety.
-     *
      * @return true if the schema setup was successful */ public boolean createSchema() {
         try {
-            // Get the singleton client instance
+            // Get the client connection
             IgniteClient client = IgniteConnection.getClient();

             // Check if table already exists